gagolews/clustering-benchmarks/README.md

     * a gzipped text file with exactly `n` integers, one per each line
     * the `i`-th label (line) corresponds to the `i`-th data point
-    * `0` denotes the noise class (if present), first "meaningful" cluster is named `1`
+    * `0` denotes the noise class (if present), first meaningful cluster is named `1`
     * hence, class labels are consecutive integers: `0`, `1`, `2`, ..., `k`,
-    where `k` is the total number of "meaningful" clusters
+    where `k` is the total number of clusters (noise not included in the counting)
-    * `labels0` usually denotes the "original" label vector as defined by the dataset's creator (if provided)
+    * `labels0` usually denotes the original label vector as defined by the dataset's creator (if provided)